 Because social distancing may remain a requirement for a while to come, we recommend maximizing the space available in classrooms.
 Since we assume you can’t just build bigger schools on demand, removing anything that’s not essential to learning is a good start.

 Lockers and various storage cabinets can go in hallways to provide extra space in-class.
 And to help move things about, consider getting chairs and desks with wheels if you don’t already have those.
 They’re not expensive and offer much more flexibility, plus cut down on annoying dragging noises.

 The old days of a “wash your hands” poster hanging on the wall unnoticed are over.
 It’s impossible to say there’s a positive to a pandemic, but raised awareness of germ control and hygiene can certainly help all of us.
 Check the latest COVID-19 Guidelines from CDC here.

 More frequent hand washing, hand sanitizers in every classroom that are enough for all students and teachers, and alcohol wipes are basic necessities.
 Together with social distancing and masks (if necessary), these measures greatly reduce the risk of classroom cross-infection.

-Beyond the “entry-level” measures mentioned above, classroom furniture and equipment coated in germicidal silver prove extremely effective in reducing microbe load presence in learning environments.
+Beyond the “entry-level” measures mentioned above, classroom furniture and equipment coated in germicidal silver prove extremely effective (as per this study by University of Arkansas) in reducing microbe load presence in learning environments.